Bylaws

 Section 4.
 Dissolution.
 Upon the dissolution of the corporation, the Board of Directors shall, after paying or making provision for payment of all the liabilities of the corporation, dispose of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501 (c3) of the Internal Revenue Code of 1986 (as amended) as the Board of Directors shall determine.

 Section 1.
-Monthly Meetings.
-Regular monthly meetings of the corporation for the purpose of conducting regular business and election of officers and directors, shall be held on the second Thursday of each month at a place and time designated by the Executive Committee.
-Monthly meetings shall be open to all “members” of the corporation.
+Quarterly Meetings.
+Regular quarterly meetings of the corporation for the purpose of conducting regular business and election of officers and directors, shall be held in March, June, September, and December on the second Thursday of the month at a place – virtual or physical – and time designated by the Executive Committee.
+Quarterly meetings shall be open to all “members” of the corporation.

 Section 2.
 Annual Meeting.
-The April monthly meeting will be the corporation’s Annual Meeting.
+The March quarterly meeting will be the corporation’s Annual Meeting.

 Section 4.
 Quorum.
 Except as otherwise required by law, by the Certification of Incorporation or by these bylaws, the presence, in person or by proxy, at least one half plus one Board Members shall constitute a quorum at a meeting for the transaction of business.